SHORT WAVE DIATHERMY (SWD)

 capacitor field method

-• Electrodes are placed on each side of the part to be treated, separated form the skin by insulating material.
+• Electrodes are placed on each side of the part to be treated, and separated from the skin by insulating material.

-• The Electrodes act as the plates of a capacitor, while the patient’s tissue together with the insulating material which separates them form the Electrodes form the dielectric.
+• The Electrodes act as the plates of a capacitor, while the patient’s tissue together with the insulating material that separates them from the Electrodes form the dielectric.

 • When the current is applied, rapidly alternating charges are set up on the Electrodes and give rise to a rapidly alternating electric field between them.

-• The electric field influences the materials which lie within it
+• The electric field influences the materials that lie within it

 Cable method